keithasaurus/koda-validate/README.md

 You can run async validation on nested lists, dictionaries, tuples, strings, etc. All `Validator`s built into to Koda Validate understand this form.

-It's worth noting that Koda Validate makes no assumptions about running async `Validator`s or `PredicateAsync`s concurrently; it is expected that that is handled by the surrounding context.
+Koda Validate makes no assumptions about running async `Validator`s or `PredicateAsync`s concurrently; it is expected that that is handled by the surrounding context.
 That is to say, async validators will not block when performing IO, as is normal, but if you had, say, 10 async predicates, they would not be run in parallel by default.
 This is simply because that is too much of an assumption for this library to make -- we don't want to accidentally send N simultaneous requests to some other service without the intent being explicitly defined.
-If you'd like to have `Validator`s or `Predicate`s run in parallel _within_ the validation step, all you should need to do is a write a simple wrapper class based on either `Validator` or `Predicate`, implementing whatever concurrency needs you have.
+If you'd like to have `Validator`s or `Predicate`s run in parallel _within_ the validation step, all you should need to do is write a simple wrapper class based on either `Validator` or `Predicate`, implementing whatever concurrency needs you have.

 For custom `Validator`s, all you need to do is implement the `validate_async` method on a `Validator` class.
 There is no separate async-only `Validator` class.
-This is becuase we might want to re-use synchronous validators in either synchronous or asynchronous contexts.
+This is because we might want to re-use synchronous validators in either synchronous or asynchronous contexts.
 Here's an example of making a `SimpleFloatValidator` async-compatible:
 ```python
 import asyncio